moritzfelipe/aura/docs/onchain-explainer.md

    Anyone can send ETH directly to the token-bound account address.
 No special ABI is required—wallets use a normal transfer.
 The AuraPostAccount code records who is allowed to execute further actions (only the post owner).

 5. **Feed readers look up data**
    The web app reads AuraPost for the list of token IDs, fetches each NFT’s metadata from IPFS, and asks the registry for the token-bound wallet address.
-That address is displayed to users alongside the tip button.
+That address is displayed to Valeu readers alongside the tip button.

 ```mermaid
 flowchart LR